charlyraffellini/docker-swarm-poc/README.md

 For instance, supose I want to refer the manager 1 then the adress of it is `192.168.99.201` or the adress of the worker 3 is `192.168.99.213`.

-Wde are going to run `vagrant up m1 m2 w1 w2` to bring one manager and two workers live.
+We are going to run `vagrant up m1 m2 w1 w2` to bring one manager and two workers live.
 Or you can run `vagrant up` to turn on all of the machines.

 Once you finish you can run `vagrant halt` to turn down all the virtual machines. asf